SEASON OF LISTENING

 How often can I expect communication from TCM throughout this season?

 We will be sending out monthly updates to our email list and on social media.
-We will also be organizing some smaller events throughout the year where you can come and hear more about what we’re learning.
-If you would like to receive these updates, please sign up here.
+If you are not already receiving these updates and would like to, please sign up here.

 What is happening with Lighthouse at UPS?

 Lighthouse already has a core group of student leaders that are excited to step up this year and take on more of a student-led ministry model.
-The students will continue to meet in small groups, regularly serve at Hilltop Urban Garden, and lead weekly gatherings for spiritual formation and community building.
-Christy will spend part of her week with Lighthouse students in a variety of ways, including pastoral care, preaching, and teaching.
+With support from the board, the students will continue to meet in small groups, regularly serve at Hilltop Urban Garden, and lead weekly gatherings for spiritual formation and community building.